 The sequence had to be shot three times.
 Not because the animators were exactly satisfied with the final take, but because, quite simply, it was the final take out of necessity.
 During the first take, the technicians accidentally used an incorrect lens, capturing subjects beyond the glass planes.
 With limited time left before the premiere, the technicians began working on the second take.
 Three days into the reshoot, an earthquake hit.
 Unable to determine if the earthquake misaligned the equipment, the take was scrapped.

 Fantasia, unaware of how close they came to not seeing the completed film.
 The finalized footage only arrived four hours prior to the screening.
 There’s coming in under the wire, and then there’s Disney frantically processing and couriering a physical print across the continent.
+What’s the precedent?

-Fantasia is both the artistic and practical extension of the Silly Symphonies, a series of seventy-five animated musical shorts produced by Walt Disney Productions between 1929 to 1939 (animation began on Fantasia early in 1938).
+Fantasia is both the artistic and practical extension of the a series of seventy-five animated musical shorts produced by Walt Disney Productions between 1929 to 1939 (animation began on Silly Symphonies, Fantasia early in 1938).
 Disney (the man) conceived of the Silly Symphonies as a platform for animators to experiment with different processes, characters, and artistic styles.
 More to the point, the shorts were to pave the way for the studio’s foray into animated feature filmmaking.

 Silly Symphonies also allowed for the testing of a critical technical innovation that would prove instrumental in Disney’s quest to achieve a more “cinematic” style of animation: the multiplane camera.

 The Adventures of Prince Achmed (1926).
 However, the most famous multiplane camera was created by William Garity for Walt Disney.
 The camera was specifically created for use in Snow White and the Seven Dwarves.
-But the technology was first tested in a 1937 Silly Symphony called The Old Mill, which was directed by who else but “Night On Bald Mountain/Ave Maria” director Wilfred Jackson.
+But the technology was first tested in a 1937 Silly Symphony called , which was directed by who else but “Night On Bald Mountain/Ave Maria” director Wilfred Jackson.
+The Old Mill

 Fantasia.
 If not the film, then the ethos behind it.
 Walt Disney had originally planned to keep Fantasia in a permanent state of release.
 The idea was that new sequences would intermittently replace old ones, yielding a cinematic experience that would never look or feel the same way twice.
 Ultimately, the idea was scrapped due to the project’s unwieldy scope and Fantasia’s unreceptive critical response, which admonished the film (among other things) for debasing classical music in an attempt to elevate cartoons.

 Fantasia itself was inordinately difficult.
 The film holds the distinction of being the first commercial motion picture exhibited with stereophonic sound.
 And while the Disney-patented “ Fantasound” was revolutionary, it was also cumbersome, prohibitive, and hilariously expensive.
 This, coupled with the fact that the film couldn’t premiere overseas because World War II was happening, resulted in disappointing box office numbers.
 Even after the film found commercial success in its many re-releases, Fantasia’s reputation as a flop persists to this day and haunts all extant (and future) imitators.
 And so Fantasia remains: utterly alone, a corpulent relic of ambition, and a lonely genre unto itself.

 Fantasia ever again.
 The cynical, risk-averse approach that now defines the studio seems especially antithetical to the very of-a-time idea Fantasia represents.
 Namely: to take risks, and in so doing, expand the scope of what animation can do.
 In a 1940 review, The New York Times described Fantasia as “something which dumps conventional formulas overboard and boldly reveals the scope of films for an imaginative excursion.”
 It is difficult to reconcile that comment alongside Disney, as it exists today.